Lai Windigi Primary School

 This project aims to address all of these challenges, with oversight and support continuing over five years.

 Despite high inflation, the community has contributed 60% of the cost of the project.
 Construction bids were opened on February 5, 2024, in the presence of children, teachers and principals, villagers from the Lema and nearby kebeles, as well as district education officials.
-Construction work is progressing on schedule, and students will start the new academic year in September 2024 in the new facilities.
+Construction was completed in mid September on time and on budget.